pollen-robotics/teleop_hub/README.md

 A general project combining different methods for teleoperating Reachy2 without virtual reality.

-You can find the article on the development of the project and the technical details at this [link](AJOUT DU Medium link).
+You can find the article on the development of the project and the technical details on [Medium](https://medium.com/pollen-robotics/can-reachy2-be-teleoperated-without-vr-a-6-week-challenge-66ef2b7f1348).

 ## Methods available